amyspencerproject/github-user-search/README.md

 - Further advice was to use radio buttons as a toggle for themes.
 Again this makes it easier to add different themes or more themes in the future.

-- Last bit of advice was to build a themes in css and them apply it to root element as an attribute instead of applying theme to each individual item.
+- Last bit of advice was to build a themes in css and then apply it to root element as an attribute instead of applying theme to each individual item.

 ### Continued development